What are the school hours and how is the day organised?

 Is there a house system at Bridgnorth Endowed?

-Every student at Bridgnorth Endowed belongs to a house, either Rowley, Washbrook or Hardwicke.
+Every student at Bridgnorth Endowed belongs to a house, either Veritas, Scientia, Virtus or Invictus.

-All through the year, the three houses battle it out at sports competitions, quizzes, bake sales, and various other events with one goal in mind – to be crowned the overall winners.
+All through the year, the four houses battle it out at sports competitions, quizzes, bake sales, and various other events with one goal in mind – to be crowned the overall winners.

 House points are also given to students for attendance, behaviour and attitude to learning, and every single point definitely helps.